BFarkascode/STM32_I2CwIRQDriver/README.md

 Another benefit is that it can daisy-chain Tx and Rx after each other without any delay between the two.

 Also, putting a scope probe on the I2C bus adds a lot of noise!

+BMP280 readout goes as before.

+Tx test shows that we have a long data transfer but the printf command does not interrupt it (we do the I2C coms WHILE(!) we are doing the printf).
+On the scope, we should see the BMP280's address sent over, followed by a counter from 0x1 to 0x5.